 Descents: Mainly shallow grade sections with flowing turns and wide switchbacks.
 Some tighter, steeper turns on one or two sections.
 The odd corner is loose due to pea gravel or small stones.

 Tricky bits: Negligible or avoidable – occasional log to roll over and loose corner to negotiate.
 Single tracks at Bruce Ridge have considerable overgrowth and eye protection should be worn to avoid injury.
-Keep an eye out for recently fallen trees.
+Keep an eye out for recently fallen trees on windy days.

 Guided tours: there are regular guided tours on Wednesdays and Sundays.
 Find out more details at The Berm events http://www.theberm.com.au/events.
 A Bruce Ridge trail map has been posted and signposts have now been installed at all intersections.